Each of us likes to be well-groomed, smell good, keep the homes neat and clean, etc, and to make this happen we use a variety of products.

 How many product categories do you currently cater to?

-Mitti Se is into two categories: daily needs personal care and home care products.
+Mitti Se products are categorized into daily needs, personal care, and home care products.

 In personal care, we have natural toothpowder, facewash, soaps, body moisturizers, face serum, hair oil, shampoos, and aroma therapy-based essential oils.

-In-home cleaners, we are manufacturing floor cleaners for mopping and disinfecting, toilet cleaners, dishwashers, and laundry.
+In-home cleaners manufacture floor cleaners for mopping and disinfecting, toilet cleaners, dishwashers, and laundry.

 Given the context of Greenwashing, what can consumers do to avoid the pitfalls?

 Start treating your personal care products like food.
-When we think of them as food for the skin, the whole concept change and we will start noticing the ingredients more closely.
-Once that happens, it will be easier to search and find out details about that ingredient, as everything is available on Google.
+The concept changes when we think of them as food for the skin, and we will start noticing the ingredients more closely.
+Once that happens, searching for details about that ingredient will be easier, as everything is available on Google.

-The next action is to refuse those products that are hiding the list of ingredients and are giving complicated names.
-Ask your brands to reveal what is included inside, because you will consume these products.
+The following action is to refuse those products hiding the ingredient list and giving complicated names.
+Ask your brands to reveal what is included because you will consume these products.

 For example, if a product list only a few herbal ingredients and also mentions the QS base, ask the brand for the details of this QS base.
-The majority of the time in these cases, the chemicals are the primary ingredient of the product and not the herbal ones.
-So if a shampoo is giving a good foam and fragrance, it is not because of aloe vera and neem, it is likely because of sodium Laureth sulfate.
+Most of the time, in these cases, the chemicals are the product’s primary ingredient of the product and not the herbal ones.
+So if a shampoo gives a good foam and fragrance, it is not because of aloe vera and neem; it is likely because of sodium Laureth sulfate.

-Greenwashing happens because a customer needs a green and natural product, but not every customer is aware and educated so they just see the label.
-Therefore when you see a product claiming as a herbal, organic, or natural brand, that product needs to be having 100 percent natural ingredients.
+Greenwashing happens because a customer needs a green and natural product, but not every customer is aware and educated so they see the label.
+Therefore when you see a product claiming as a herbal, organic, or natural brand, that product must have 100 percent natural ingredients.

 It is better to pay a higher price for a good quality product than a chemical-laden product that damages your skin and body.